In Vitro Fertilization (IVF)/Intra-cytoplasmic Sperm Injection (ICSI)

 After the procedure

-- The doctor will let you know how many embryos we were able to create.
+• The doctor will let you know how many embryos we were able to develop.

 •You will schedule a date for your embryo transfer.

 • Continue to take your progesterone and your steroid.